View Rodney Roxburgh's Obituary on deseretnews.com and share memories

 1953 - 2019

 Mike Roxburgh, the silent rebel lived life as he chose!
 He did not like rules and made them up as he went.
 He was a quiet man unless you got to know him.
 As a host to any party or event, he strived to make sure everyone had a good time.
 Mike loved giving to people who struggled, he listened carefully, and with the biggest heart gave the shirt off his back to the underdog.
 He always wanted to give a tip to all workers.
-Even in the end, he wanted to tip the emergency room nurse for being so kind.
+Even in the end, he wanted to tip the emergency room nurse for being so kind because that was just another way he loved to share his love through giving.
+That always brought him joy to be able to show his gratitude and care in that way.
+Mike was man of few words and tremendous generosity.

 Mike with the love of his life and soul mate, was blessed with the greatest gifts, his sons Shane and Ryan.
 He could never express how deep the love he truly had for them!
 He was so proud of them.